 8.4.
 If the timing of PRACH transmission on Cell 2 is within (NTA + NTA_offset) ×Tc ± Te (specified in clause 6.3.2.4.2.5) of the first detected path of DL SSB of Cell 2, then count a success for the event "PRACH timing”.
 Otherwise, count a fail for the event "PRACH timing".

 8.5.
-During T2, if UL DTX is only observed by the SS within [the overlapped slot to transmit PRACH] and 2 symbols before and after the PRACH occasion, and DL DTX is only observed by the SS within the overlapped slot to transmit PRACH, then count a success for the event "Pcell DTX”.
+During T2, if UL DTX is only observed by the SS within the overlapped slot to transmit PRACH and 2 symbols before and after the PRACH occasion, and DL DTX is only observed by the SS within the overlapped slot to transmit PRACH, then count a success for the event "Pcell DTX”.
 Otherwise, count a fail for the event "Pcell DTX".

 8.6.
 Repeat step 1-8 until a test verdict has been achieved.